-- CAUTION: Many repairs may only be done by a certified service technician.
+- 1. Follow the safety guidelines listed in the Safety instructions section. - 2.
+Follow the procedure listed in the Before working inside your system section. - 3.
+Keep the Phillips #1 screwdriver ready. - CAUTION: Many repairs may only be done by a certified service technician.
 You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
 Damage due to servicing that is not authorized by Dell is not covered by your warranty.
 Read and follow the safety instructions that are shipped with your product. - 1.
-Follow the safety guidelines listed in Safety instructions section. - 2.
-Follow the procedure listed in the Before working inside your system section. - 3.
-Keep the Phillips #2 screwdriver ready. - 1.
-Align the tabs on the control panel with the notches on the chassis. - 2.
-Route the LCD cable through the cable retention clip. - 3.
-Push the control panel toward the chassis until it snaps into place.
+Remove the screw securing the vFlash media unit to the chassis. - 2.
+Remove the cable from the vFlash media unit and the backplane. - 3.
+Slide the vFlash media unit toward the front of chassis and lift it out of the system.